 With Thailand’s vital rice belt being battered, the already weak economy suffering, and regional competitiveness sagging, the junta’s Achilles’ heel has been shown.

-In May 2014, Thai generals promised to restore order and prosperity after months of street protests brought the country to a standstill.
+In May 2014, Thai generals promised to restore order and prosperity.
+This was after months of street protests brought the country to a standstill.

 Post-coup gains of a rebound in tourism and increased fiscal spending have been offset by disappointing exports, declining manufacturing and weak local demand.

-But the failed crop harvests also erodes crucial support among some of the military’s natural allies because it only adds to an already negative outlook on Thailand’s economic growth.
+However, the failed crop harvests also erodes crucial support among some of the military’s natural allies.
+This is because they add to an already negative outlook on the Thailand economy.

-The dictatorship is extremely vulnerable to economic downturns because such issues could lose the junta support from Bangkok-centered middle and upper classes, the only groups in Thailand supporting the junta.
+The junta is extremely vulnerable to economic downturns because such issues could lose them support from the Bangkok-centered upper class.
+This is the only group in Thailand which supports the junta.